taboca/react-native-youtube-testapp-autoplay/README.md

 * npm start&
 * react-native run-android

-### gradle compatibility between this app and the react-native-youtube gradle file
+### Check gradle compatibility between this app's build.gradle and the react-native-youtube build.gradle

 For compiling, you may want to check the compatibility between